NCEFT National Center for Equine Facilitated Therapy

 Quarter Horse

-PC competed in Versatility Ranch Horse competitions prior to arriving at NCEFT in 2019.
+PC (Peps Command) is a Quarter Horse gelding.
+He competed in Versatility Ranch Horse competitions prior to arriving at NCEFT in 2019.
 He won 1st place at the novice level in 2015.
 PC is a gentle giant and a gentleman.
 His ability to remain calm, patient, and steady is why he is frequently used in our Mental Health & Resilience programs.
 He is a large horse yet brings a sense of comfort to many.
 His athletic history and career change demonstrates his strength and adaptability, which many of our clients can relate to.

 Quarter Horse